Kevin Mirallas: Olympiacos

 In June 2010, Mirallas joined Greek club Olympiacos on a one-year loan for a fee of €2.5 million.
 Mirallas made his debut in a 5–0 win against KS Besa Kavaje in the Second Qualifying Round of the UEFA Europa League Qualifiers and scored his first two goals for the club in a 3–1 home win against Olympiakos Volos.
 Mirallas scored in a 2–1 away loss to their greatest rivals Panathinaikos in the Derby of the eternal enemies, after which his contract was extended to four years.
 Olympiacos won that season's Greek Super League and Mirallas finished as the club's top scorer with 14 goals, with only Panathinaikos's Djibril Cissé scoring more league goals.
-The following season Mirallas scored his first ever hat-trick for Olympiacos in a 4–0 away win against Levadiakos F.C. and scored four in a 7–2 victory over Asteras Tripolis.
+The following season Mirallas scored his first ever hat-trick for Olympiacos in a 4–0 away win against Levadiakos and scored four in a 7–2 victory over Asteras Tripolis.
 Olympiacos again won the league, and Mirallas was the league's top scorer with 20 goals.